About Good Credit Cards

-Compared with cards offered to individuals with poor credit, cards offered to individuals with good credit tend to have better features and benefits.
-On some cards, the main highlight could be a rewards program.
+Compared with credit cards offered to individuals with poor credit, those offered to individuals with good credit tend to have better features and benefits.
+On some credit cards, the main highlight could be a rewards program.
 On others, the main selling point may be a lengthy 0% introductory APR period for purchases or balance transfers.

-The common thread is that these are cards for people who have demonstrated that they can handle credit responsibly, and they present less of a credit risk to the lender.
+The common thread is that these are products for people who have demonstrated that they can handle credit responsibly, and they present less of a credit risk to the lender.

-Will applying for a card hurt my good credit?
+Will applying for a credit card hurt my good credit?